syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ### Disable selection on particular item

-SfListView allows you to disable selection for a particular set of items based on the provided conditions in SelectionChanging event of SfListView.
+To disable selection for a particular set of items based on the provided conditions in SelectionChanging event of SfListView.
 Get the tapped item data from the IList AddedItem of ItemSelectionChangingEventArgs using which you can check whether it satisfies the condition and disable the selection through Cancel property as like below code example.

 {% highlight c# %}
 public partial class MainPage : ContentPage